f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab2/httpLB.rst

    .. image:: ../_static/screenshot-global-vip-public-requests.png
        :width: 50%

 #.
+Click on "Apps & APIs"->"Security" and click on your "global" Load Balancer (bottom right)
-Click on "Security Monitoring"->"Security Events"
+#.
+Click on "Security Events"
    You will be able to see details of the security events.

    .. image:: ../_static/screenshot-global-vip-public-security-events.png